orempel/twiboot/README.md

 As a compile time option (LED_SUPPORT) twiboot can output its state with two LEDs.
 One LED will flash with a frequency of 20Hz while twiboot is active (including boot wait time).
 A second LED will flash when the bootloader is addressed on the TWI/I2C bus.

+### Virtual Bootloader Section ###
+For MCUs without bootloader section twiboot will patch the vector table on the fly during flash programming to stay active.
+The reset vector is patched to execute twiboot instead of the application code.

+Another vector entry will be patched to store the original entry point of the application.
+This vector entry is overridden and MUST NOT be used by the application. twiboot uses this vector to start the application after the initial timeout.

+This live patching changes the content of the vector table, which would result in a verification error after programming.
+To counter this kind of error, twiboot caches the original vector table entries in RAM and return those on a read command.
+The real content of the vector table is only returned after a reset.

 ## Build and install twiboot ##